emmett-framework/emmett/docs/dal.md

 As you observed, `modelmethod` decorator requires that your method accepts `db` and `entity` as first parameters.
 In fact, these methods are available on the class, and you don't have the `self` access to the instance.
 But weppy automatically provides you a shortcut to the database and the table with these parameters.

 > **Note:**
-> Accessing `Model.method()` refers to the model itself, while `db.Model.attribute` refers to the table instance you created whit your model.
+> Accessing `Model.method()` refers to the model itself, while `db.Model.attribute` refers to the table instance you created with your model.